SinghLavanya/Customer_Segmentation-Analysis/README.md

 Customer segmentation through K-Means clustering aims to group customers with similar attributes.
 By analyzing patterns in Age, Annual Income, and Spending Score, K-Means creates clusters where each group represents a distinct customer type.
 For instance:

-  - High-income customers with high spending scores could be targeted for premium offers.
+  - 🛒🛒High-income customers with high spending scores could be targeted for premium offers.

 *Example - Airline Loyalty Programs for High-Spending Frequent Flyers.